 - Easy access from Geneva Airport with many flight options

 The Jura Mountains are France's best kept secret, and one of the least explored pockets of the Alps.
 If it is peace, tranquility and a true taste of authentic mountain life you seek then look no further!
 Known colloquially as ‘le pays qui respire' (the country with breathing space), the inhabitants take immense pride in their local produce and transjurassienne travel is a memorable feast for all the senses.
 Straddling the Franco-Swiss border, the Jura Mountains extend for a 250km arc from the Rhone to the Rhine.
-The Grande Traversee du Jura (GTJ) starts in the Val de Morteau in the Doubs department of France and ends 180kms later at Giron in the Ain department.
+Our Grande Traversee du Jura (GTJ) starts in the Swiss town of St Croix and ends 142kms later at Giron in the Ain department of France.
 The ski route, which was first completed in 1978, crosses the Haut-Jura regional park and follows much of the route of the world famous Transjurassiene ski race.
 Unlike the jagged peaks of the Alps, the landscape is more Nordic and rolling and each day we aim to cover 20 - 30kms of the trail, carrying only our daypacks, arriving at our overnight hotel or gite to find our luggage waiting for us.
 In this quiet corner of France, amidst a weather beaten Gallic culture cut off for centuries from both France and Switzerland, it's not unusual to ski all day without seeing anyone else.
 This is a unique trip and a true journey on skis, where the enigmatic landscapes will captivate and reward even the most seasoned of traveller.

 Is this holiday for you?